radzenhq/radzen-blazor/Radzen.DocFX/articles/components/dialog.md

 ```

 # Show component/page as dialog
-Use `DialogOptions` to specify various dialog properties and provide parameters as `Dictionary<string, object>`
+Use `DialogOptions` to specify various dialog properties and provide parameters as `Dictionary<string, object>`.

 ```
 @inject DialogService DialogService